cgoliver/rnaglib/rnaglib/tasks/README.md

 ```

 ```
-task = BindingSiteDetection(root='tutorial) # You can pass arguments to use a custom splitter or dataset etc. if desired.
+task = BindingSiteDetection(root='tutorial') # You can pass arguments to use a custom splitter or dataset etc. if desired.
 ```

 2.)
 Add the representation used by your model to the task object.
 Voxel grid or point cloud are also possible representations; here we use a graph representation in the `pytorch-geometric` framework.